 instant pot lentil soup

-Instant Pot Lentil Soup full of tender lentils and veggies, only 5 mins prep, no sautéing, or pre-soaking.
-Healthy soup ready in 30 minutes.
+Instant Pot Lentil Soup full of tender lentils and veggies that hold well during pressure cooking!
+5 minutes prep, no sautéing, or pre-soaking.

 Ingredients